EncompassRest/EncompassRest/README.md

 ### Simpler
 * More convenient interface with a single defined entry point, the `EncompassRestClient` object which is the equivalent of the `Session` object in the SDK
 * Simpler Type names, e.g. `Loan` instead of `LoanContract`
+* Single NuGet package
+* No configuration files
 * Publicly exposes only relevant .NET API
-* Single NuGet package

 ### Optimized for performance
 * Serializes directly to output `Stream` meaning no string allocation